Skip to Content

 4. Any resident student intending to withdraw from study will be required to withdraw from University accommodation.
 Application forms for release from University student accommodation are available from Accommodation Services.

-Details on the scholarships available from Massey University are published on the Internet: http://awards.massey.ac.nz/
+Details of the scholarships available from Massey University are published on the Internet: www.massey.ac.nz/massey/admission/scholarships-bursaries-awards/scholarship-bursary-award_home.cfm

 Further information is available from Massey Contact at each campus or telephone 0800 MASSEY.